timvandermeij/mobile-radio-tomography/README.md

 ### Waypoints view

-The waypoints view makes it possible to define a mission when the vehicles are operating in the `Mission_XBee` mission.
+The waypoints view makes it possible to define a mission when the vehicles are operating in the `Mission_RF_Sensor` mission.
 You can add waypoints in each table and optionally synchronize between vehicles at each waypoint.
 It is possible to import and export JSON waypoints for later usage.
 The waypoints are sent to the vehicles using custom packets.